Bamboo shoot: Harvested species

-Freshly collected bamboo shoots is a good source of thiamine, niacin, vitamin A, vitamin B6, and vitamin E. 17 different amino acids have been reported, 8 of them essential for humans.
+Freshly collected bamboo shoots are a good source of thiamine, niacin, vitamin A, vitamin B6, and vitamin E. 17 different amino acids have been reported, 8 of them essential for humans.
 The amount of amino acids in canned and fermented shoots is lower than when freshly prepared.

-Regional uses
+Uses

+Culinary

+Raw bamboo is toxic to humans, containing cyanide compounds, hence it is always boiled when used for human consumption.
+The diets of giant pandas and red pandas are largely made up of raw bamboo; the animals' body tissue is not well able to detoxify cyanide, but their gut microbiomes are significantly enriched in putative genes coding for enzymes related to cyanide degradation, suggesting that they have cyanide-digesting gut microbes.

 East Asia

-In certain parts of Japan, China and Taiwan, shoots from the giant timber bamboo Bambusa oldhamii are harvested in spring or early summer.
-Young shoots from this species are highly sought after due to their crisp texture and sweet taste.
+In certain parts of Japan, China, and Taiwan, shoots from the giant timber bamboo Bambusa oldhamii are harvested in spring or early summer.
+Young shoots from this species are highly sought-after due to their crisp texture and sweet taste.
 Older shoots, however, have an acrid flavor and should be sliced thin and boiled in a large volume of water several times.
 The sliced bamboo is edible after boiling.
 B. oldhamii is more widely known as a noninvasive landscaping bamboo.

 Pickled bamboo, used as a condiment, may also be made from the pith of the young shoots.
 In Japan, menma is a common topping for ramen noodle soup.
 In China, luosifen river snail noodles, a popular dish from Guangxi, get their famously pungent smell from pickled bamboo shoots.